wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installing Wazuh in a local infrastructure
 ------------------------------------------

-You can install Wazuh locally on your business’ computers and servers as on-premise software.
+You can install Wazuh locally on your organization computers and servers as on-premise software.
 Alternatively, you can use our Cloud solution delivered as a service (SaaS) where no dedicated hardware is required, and everything is ready to use.

 For deploying Wazuh locally, you can choose between two different options.
 All Wazuh central components are installed on the same host with an **all-in-one deployment**.
 On the other hand, each component is installed on a separate host as a single-node or multi-node cluster with a **distributed deployment**.